-The department, through Ecosystem Health Branch, provides training in dieback awareness and management.
+The department, through Ecosystem Health Branch, provides training in dieback awareness and management (note: DBCA intranet site).
 Green Card training is mandatory for nominated staff who work in the field within the vulnerable zone.
+Contact greencard@dbca.wa.gov.au for more information.